tbg/benchdiff/README.md

 1. The Google Sheets API must be enabled for the account's project
 2. The Google Drive  API must be enabled for the account's project

-When the --sheets flag is passed, benchcmp will search for a credentials file containing the service account key using the GOOGLE_APPLICATION_CREDENTIALS environment variable.
+When the --sheets flag is passed, benchdiff will search for a credentials file containing the service account key using the GOOGLE_APPLICATION_CREDENTIALS environment variable.
 See https://cloud.google.com/docs/authentication/production.